exasol/tutorials/tls/doc/tls_introduction.md

 * What if the issue holder uses the certificate to host someone else’s malicious service?
 * What if a legit service was hijacked by an attacker?

 What the CAs really verify is that someone paid for their certificates.
 Preferably, with a credit card.
 While that might help law enforcement agencies to find the person behind a scam, it does nothing to protect you when you establish a TLS connection.
-You might find it consoling that some responsible people are put behind bars, but your data and potentially money are already gone by that time.
+You might find it consoling that some perpetrators are put behind bars, but your data and potentially money are already gone by that time.

 A TLS server certificate tells you whether the hostname of the server matches the one in the certificate.
 Period.